react-navigation/react-navigation.github.io/website/versioned_docs/version-4.x/drawer-navigator.md

 ---
-id: version-4.x-drawer-navigator
+id: drawer-navigator
 title: createDrawerNavigator
 sidebar_label: createDrawerNavigator
-original_id: drawer-navigator
 ---

-To use this navigator, ensure that you have [react-navigation and its dependencies installed](getting-started.html), then install [`react-navigation-drawer`](https://github.com/react-navigation/drawer).
+To use this navigator, ensure that you have [react-navigation and its dependencies installed](getting-started.md), then install [`react-navigation-drawer`](https://github.com/react-navigation/drawer).

 ```sh
 npm install react-navigation-drawer